 - Get a jump on Genie+.
 If you are heading to Disneyland Park, take the Monorail from Downtown Disney straight into Tomorrowland.
 Once you have scanned your park ticket at the station, you can reserve your first ride of the day.
 Hop over to our Guide to Genie at Disneyland post for all the details.

 - Enjoy holiday fun.
 In spring, look for hidden eggs during Eggstravaganza.
 At Halloween Time, go on a search for decorated pumpkins during Pluto's Pumpkin Pursuit.
-Listen for SCAREolers and enjoy spooky decor.
+Listen for SCAREolers and enjoy the spooky decor.
 For holiday time, Downtown Disney gets into the festive spirit with decorated trees and festive lights.
-And of course Marceline's Confectionery has the perfect holiday treats to go with any season you visit.
+And of course, Marceline's Confectionery has the perfect holiday treats to go with any season you visit.

 - Purchase Disneyland balloons at Downtown Disney without having to enter the theme parks!